simp/pupmod-simp-tpm2/README.md

 tpm2::ownership::lock_auth:  'MyLockPassword'
 tpm2::ownership::endorse_autt: 'MyEndorsePassword'

 ## Limitations

 The tpm2_takeownership module cannot be used to change the current password.
 It would continually try to reset the password and would lock out the TPM.
 It should be used to initialized or clear the TPM only.

+If the tpm2_tools are not installed it will take 2 passes to set or clear the authentication settings because it must first determine the version of tpm2_getcap installed.
+The tpm2::ownership modules can be use directly if you know what version of the tools will be installed.
+See the examples in the modules.

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
 Please see the